Hulme Living Leaf Street Housing

 Raised basements will only be allowed if there is an accessible entrance and approach to the ground floor residential unit

-Family homes of certain size benefit from multiple rooms for people of all ages to spend time playing, working or relaxing away from main living areas.
-Two living spacesLiving spaces can comprise dining rooms, lounges, kitchens, children’s play areas, offices, libraries, recreational spaces.
+Avoid noise transmittance by separating main living spacesLiving spaces can comprise dining rooms, lounges, kitchens, children’s play areas, offices, libraries, recreational spaces.
 These rooms should be adequate size, well-lit and connected to the house.
-A kitchen combined with another use such as lounge / diner, will be considered a living space. can provide for dining rooms, lounges, kitchens, children’s play areas, offices, libraries, recreational spaces.
-These rooms should be adequate size and well-lite.
-A kitchen combined with another use such as lounge / diner, will be considered a living space.
+A kitchen combined with another use such as lounge / diner, will be considered a living space. such as lounges on either side of the apartment, away from adjoining party walls where possible.

 Applicants should demonstrate in their submission how this element of the code has been complied with.